 Federal US commission seeks sanctions against Home Minister Amit Shah if CAB passed in Parliament

 It also said that for more than a decade now the Indian government has ignored the statements and annual reports of the USCIRF.
-India from the days of the previous United Progressive Alliance (UPA) regime has consistently said that it does not recognize a third country's views or reports on its internal affairs.
-Based on this ground, India for more than a decade now has denied visas to USCIRF officials to travel to India for their on the ground assessment of the religious freedom in India.
+India from the days of the previous United Progressive Alliance (UPA) regime has consistently said that it does not recognise a third country's views or reports on its internal affairs.

 Recommendations of the USCIRF are not enforceable.
-However, its recommendations are seriously taken into consideration by the US government, in particular, the State Department which is tasked with powers to take sanctionable actions against foreign entities and individuals for violation of religious freedom and human rights.
-Meanwhile, a powerful Congressional Committee has also voiced concerns over the CAB, noting that any religious test for citizenship undermines pluralism, which is the core shared values for both India and the US.
+However, its recommendations are seriously taken into consideration by the US government in particular the State Department which is tasked with powers to take sanctionable actions against foreign entities and individuals for violation of religious freedom and human rights.
+Meanwhile, a powerful Congressional Committee has voiced concerns over the CAB, noting that any religious test for citizenship undermines pluralism, which is the core shared values for both India and the US.

-"Religious pluralism is central to the foundations of both India and the United States and is one of our core shared values," House Foreign Affairs Committee said in a tweet Monday afternoon.
-"Any religious test for citizenship undermines this most basic democratic tenet," tweeted the House Foreign Affairs Committee.
+"Religious pluralism is central to the foundations of both India and the United States and is one of our core shared values,” House Foreign Affairs Committee tweeted on Monday.
+"Any religious test for citizenship undermines this most basic democratic tenet," it said.

-The powerful Congressional committee also shared an article from The New York Times on the issue.
-"It is the most significant move yet to profoundly alter India's secular nature enshrined by its founding leaders when the country gained independence in 1947," the daily said in its news dispatch from India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)